woollysocks/woollysocks.github.io/index.md

 Hello!
 I'm a first-year PhD student at New York University's Center for Data Science (CDS) where I am advised by [Sam Bowman](https://www.nyu.edu/projects/bowman/).
 My research is broadly on machine learning and natural language processing.
 You can reach me at <nikitanangia@nyu.edu>.

-I got my Masters degree in 2018 from CDS at NYU.
-Prior to that, I did R&D at a start-up for a few years (it has since crumbled) after graduating from the University of Chicago in 2013 with a Bachelor's in Physics.
+I got my Masters degree in 2018 in Data Science at NYU.
+Prior to that, I did R&D for a few year at a start-up (which has since crumbled) after graduating from the University of Chicago in 2013 with a Bachelor's in Physics.
 While in the Physics world, I studied and researched in experimental high energy.

 ### Publications
 [ListOps: A Diagnostic Dataset for Latent Tree Learning](https://arxiv.org/pdf/1804.06028.pdf)